NoorEMobeen/deep-insights-into-gi-health/README.md

 We would like to express our sincere appreciation to the following individuals for their valuable contributions and support in the development of this project:

-**Noor E Mobeen:** Conceptualization, methodology, data collection, original draft preparation, writing, review, and editing.
+**Fahad Siddique:** Conceptualization, methodology, data collection, original draft preparation, writing, review, and editing.

 **Ali Shariq Imran:** Review and editing, supervision.